 Ross is totally blind and has right-sided paralysis, resulting from a stroke he suffered when he was a child.

 Ross’s advocacy work takes various guises which include:

-- Teaching at the ‘National Braille Music Camp’ for many years, and in January, this year, he attended the inaugural ‘Braille Music Retreat,’ in New Zealand.
+- Teaching at the ‘National Braille Music Camp’ for many years, and in January 2017, he attended the inaugural ‘Braille Music Retreat,’ in New Zealand.

 - Audio description for live theatre, in Victoria, as audience advocate, at ‘Description Victoria’.

 - Ross transcribes printed sheet music into braille for blind musicians.